Cato Reef: Early reports

 Cato Island, and then Bird Islet, were found by Captain John Park on and Lt.
 Robert Fowler on on 17 August 1803.
 Porpoise ran aground on Wreck Reef.
-Matthew Flinders (1814) on Porpoise reported that the cays held many birds, laying eggs from August–October.
+Matthew Flinders (1814) on Porpoise reported that the cays held many birds, laying eggs from August to October.
 On 1 April 1821, the whaler was wrecked on the shoal, though her crew was saved.

 Cato Reef remained a hazard to shipping crossing between Australia and Canton (modern day Guangzhou) or India (where cargo was collected on the way home from Australia to Europe).
 In due course the southern reefs were surveyed by Captain H. M. Denham (ms, 1860) on in 1858–60.

 The area was visited by increasing numbers of whalers during the off season in New Zealand, in search of the wintering humpback and sperm whales in the middle of the 19th century.
-Denham reported that in July 1863 the islets had only two or three plants, including a bush 3–4 m high, and were frequented by sea turtles weighing 60–100 kg.
+Denham reported that in July 1863, the islets had only two or three plants, including a bush 3–4 m high, and were frequented by sea turtles weighing 60–100 kg.

-On 12 October 1858, Denham reported that Cato Island was more substantial than other cays in the area, measuring 1/3 by 1/6 mi, rising to 19 ft, and covered in coarse tufted grass, Rottboilla; a creeping plant, Nyctagin portulaca; and a sort of buttercup Senebiera crucifera, undermined and fertilised by burrowing mutton birds, the only species that the sailors chose to eat.
-Dense colonies of gannets, man-of-war birds and boatswain birds, terns and noddies, with eggs and chicks were abundant.
+On 12 October 1858, Denham reported that Cato Island was more substantial than other cays in the area, measuring 1/3 by 1/6 mi, rising to 19 ft, and covered in a coarse tufted grass, genus Rottboellia; a creeping plant, Portulaca oleracea; and a sort of buttercup, Lepidium didymum, undermined and fertilised by burrowing mutton birds, the only species that the sailors chose to eat.
+Dense colonies of gannets, man-of-war birds, boatswain birds, terns and noddies, with eggs and chicks, were abundant.
 Denham shot a godwit and a brace of plovers.
 Whalers recorded repeated visits, but only one humpback was reported offshore.
 Rayner recorded Limosa, Charadrius, Strepsilas interpres, and a land rail.
 When they returned with plants from the Percy Isles and seeds from Sydney to provide succour for castaways in August 1859, Denham again reported that the birds formed a cloud hovering 60 ft above the island, though "a few visits like ours would tend to check the accumulation in proportion to each boat bringing off upwards of 100 dozen eggs at a three hours gleaning."